 Patent Primer 2.0 is released.
 Overview of IP and Patent Process.

-An Overview of Intellectual Property with Patenting Cost Estimates for Inventors and Entrepreneurs
+Overview of Intellectual Property with Patenting Cost Estimates for Inventors

 By Elmer Hall & Robert Hinkelman